LLNL/PDBspheres/README.md

 The PDBspheres library and instructions how to use the LGA program are made publicly available for download at https://github.com/LLNL/PDBspheres

-1. Library of PDBspheres compound binding sites.
+1. Library of PDBspheres compound binding sites:

 Library.Pdb_HET.at_least_1_HETATM_and_5_CA.list.txt.zip                    size 147M

 2. Library of PDBspheres short-peptide binding sites.